-Inflation Rate in Albania averaged 2.85 percent from 1995 until 2020, reaching an all time high of 42.08 percent in December of 1997 and a record low of -2.11 percent in March of 2000.
+Inflation Rate in Albania averaged 2.83 percent from 1995 until 2021, reaching an all time high of 42.08 percent in December of 1997 and a record low of -2.11 percent in March of 2000.
 This page provides - Albania Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Albania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Albania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Inflation Rate in Albania is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Albania to stand at 1.70 in 12 months time.
 In the long-term, the Albania Inflation Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.